Content marketing pays well, particularly for specialist writers, with rates starting at $1 a word. Here’s how to get started.

 I found that:

-1. I was being paid, on average, more than I was paid for my journalism work.
-(Between $1 and $2 a word is what I’m typically paid.)
+- I was being paid, on average, more than I was paid for my journalism work.
+(Between $1 and $2 a word.)

-2. The revisions are almost non-existent.
+- The revisions are almost non-existent.
 Both clients and agencies are eager to get the work out the door as soon as they can because they can’t afford to create inefficiencies in their business.
-This means that if you submit publishable content right off the bat, you will never have to endure the four to five revisions that are typical of national (US) publications.
+This means that if you submit a publishable first draft right off the bat, you will never have to endure the endless rounds of revisions that are typical of national (US) publications.

-3. Payment is immediate.
+- Payment is immediate.
 I’m often paid within seven days of submission.
-(That’s right, submission not acceptance.)
+(That’s right, submission, not acceptance.)

-All these things ensure that not only am I paid more (I average $300 to $400 an hour on my content marketing assignments) but that the lack of endless revisions and follow-ups regarding payment mean that I’m enjoying much more job satisfaction and joy with my writing than I have in years.
+All this ensures that not only am I paid more (I average $300 to $400 an hour on my content marketing assignments) but the lack of endless revisions and follow-ups regarding payment means I’m enjoying much more job satisfaction and joy with my writing career than I have in years.

 More money, less aggravation, same work.
 That’s why I think freelance journalists should consider content marketing.

-(And yes, there are ethical and conflict-of-interest issues that can come into play.
+(And yes, there are conflict-of-interest issues that can come into play.
 We talk all about them in the next article.)

 Are You Already A Content Marketing Writer Without Realizing It?

-Ever written a guest post for a blog that sells products (e-books, for instance)?
-An article for a non-profit organization that they sent out to their donors?
+Ever written a guest post for a blog that sells products?
+An article for a non-profit organization they sent out to their donors?
 Posted social media updates for a local restaurant chain?
 Written health stories for the online newsletter of a medical association?

 You’re a content marketing writer.

-In fact, content marketing writing is so prevalent that it’s very likely you’ve done it as a freelancer without realizing.
+In fact, content marketing writing is so prevalent, it’s likely you’ve done it as a freelancer without even realizing.
 It often comes packaged as straightforward article writing, after all, so you’d have no reason to suspect otherwise.
-But if it’s for a business, and that business doesn’t make it’s money from publishing, it’s content marketing.
-This blog post is content marketing and if you’ve ever written for The International Freelancer, you’ve done content marketing writing.
+But if it’s for a business, and that business doesn’t make its money from publishing, it’s content marketing.
+This blog post is content marketing and if you’ve ever written for The Wordling or any of my previous websites, you’ve done content marketing writing.

-What actively learning about CM will help you do is two things:
+What actively learning about content marketing will do is two things:

-1. It will help you proactively find work that you enjoy and make more money doing so, and
+- It will help you proactively find work you enjoy and make more money doing so, and

-2. It will help you know when you’re engaging in it so that you don’t unintentionally or unknowingly cross any ethical lines that will hinder your journalism work or credibility.
+- It will help you know when you’re doing it so you don’t unintentionally or unknowingly cross any ethical lines that will hinder your journalism work or credibility.

-How Is It Different From Other Types Of Writing?
+How Is Content Marketing Different From Other Types Of Writing?

 It isn’t, really.
 Good content marketing isn’t about serving an agenda.
 It’s about providing information, advice, resources, and trustworthy content to a business’s clients and customers.

-This means that it’s very likely that the writing you’ll be asked to do won’t be different at all to the kinds of work you’ve already done as a journalist or freelance writer.
+It’s likely the writing you’ll do won’t be that different from the work you’ve already done as a journalist or freelance writer.
 In another article in this series, I lay out a number of things you’ll be asked to write as a content marketing writer.

-It’s important to remember that this isn’t sales writing and you’re definitely not going to be asked to push products or say negative things about the business’s competitors (or good things about them, for that matter).
-This is important, because as a journalist, this is one of the things you have to be careful of.
+It’s important to remember that this isn’t sales writing and you won’t be asked to push products or say negative things about the business’s competitors (or good things about them, for that matter).
+This is important because, as a journalist, this is one aspect you have to be careful of.

-If a business asks you to write promotional content, that’s not CM, it’s pure and simple marketing.
-And as a practicing journalist, I for one tend to stay away from that.
+If a business asks you to write promotional content, that’s not content marketing, it’s pure and simple marketing.
+And as a practicing journalist, I, for one, stay away from that.

 When Should You Not Do Content Marketing Writing?